ubergonmx/newsmead/.swm/firebase-crashlytics.zinzst44.sw.md

 # Test crash

-Insert this example test crash anywhere in the code that can be executed to show if its working
+Insert this example test crash anywhere in the code that can be executed immediately to show if it's working.

 ```kotlin
 val crashlytics = Firebase.crashlytics